 - It hides under logs, and when people gather the logs to make a fire, it runs out — hence, its name.

-The fire salamander belongs to class Amphibia (amphibians), Order Urodela (lizard-like amphibians), Family Salamandridae (true salamanders and newts).
+The fire salamander belongs to the class Amphibia (amphibians), Order Urodela (lizard-like amphibians), and Family Salamandridae (true salamanders and newts).
 It belongs to the genus Salamandra, which has 6 species of salamanders found in central and southern Europe, North Africa, and Western Asia.

 The scientific name of the fire salamander is Salamandra salamandra, with S. salamandra salamandra (spotted fire salamander) being the nominate subspecies or species type.
 There are 13 subspecies.
 2 subspecies (fastuosa and bernadezi) are viviparous, meaning the young develop inside the mother and are born live, while the rest are ovoviviparous, meaning the young develop in eggs inside the mother until they’re ready to hatch.